zhaokv/zhaokv.github.io/about.md

 Email: zhaokv(-at-)163.com

-**Biography**: I am currently a Senior Algorithm Engineer at the Recommender System Department II in Pinduoduo Inc. since Jul.
+**Biography**: I am currently a Tech Leader at the Recommender System Department II in Pinduoduo Inc. since Jul.
 2020.
 I was working at the Risk Management Department in Ant Financial since Jul.
 2019.
 Before that, I was working at Alibaba DAMO Academy since Apr.
 2017 and I was an intern there since May 2016.
 I am the reviewer of many academic conferences and journals, including KDD, AAAI, IJCAI, TNNLS, and so on.
 Besides, I am now a CFA Level III candidate.

 **Interests**: I am interested in studying and applying cutting edges technologies, including machine learning, deep learning, statistical inference, optimization, to making better business decisions in E-commerce and finance, e.g. recommendation, pricing, marketing, quantitative investment etc.